xylmiz/ohsint-plus__plus/README.md

 out.

-If you find right way out, please email me at: xylmiz.challenge@gmail.com
+If you manage to find the right path, please email me at: xylmiz.challenge@gmail.com